Norfolk and Western Class J (1941): Preservation

-Only one locomotive, No. 611, has been preserved.
-Its survival was in part due to its excellent condition after its 1956 derailment and subsequent repair, and also in part to the efforts of attorney and railfan W. Graham Claytor Jr., who requested to have one class J locomotive to be salvaged from the scrap line.
-During final revenue run in late 1959, it pulled three sponsored excursions from the Appalachian Power Company, the Washington Chapter of the National Railway Historical Society, and the Rail Museum Safari.
+Only one class J locomotive has been preserved.
+No. 611's survival is due to its excellent condition in the late 1950s, thanks to its 1956 derailment and subsequent repair, and to attorney and railfan W. Graham Claytor Jr., who worked to save one class J locomotive from scrapping.
+During its final revenue run in late 1959, it pulled three sponsored excursions from the Appalachian Power Company, the Washington Chapter of the National Railway Historical Society, and the Rail Museum Safari.

-The No. 611 locomotive was donated to the Virginia Museum of Transportation (VMT) in 1962, where it sat on static display for two decades.
-In 1981-1982, it was restored to operating condition for the Norfolk Southern (NS) steam program, traveling as far south as Florida, as far north as New York, and as far west as Illinois and Missouri, pulling excursion trains.
-In late 1994, the locomotive was retired again and moved back to the VMT due to liability insurance costs causing NS to end its steam program.
+No. 611 was donated to the Virginia Museum of Transportation (VMT) in 1962, where it sat on static display for two decades.
+In 1981 and 1982, it was restored to operating condition for Norfolk Southern's (NS) steam program, where it used to pull excursion trains as far south as Florida, as far north as New York, and as far west as Illinois and Missouri.
+In late 1994, the locomotive was once again retired and sent to the VMT after liability insurance costs led NS to end its steam program.

-In 2013-2015, No. 611 was restored again by the VMT at a cost of $3.5 million from nearly 3,000 donors, including ones from 18 foreign countries.
-Since then, the VMT operated the locomotive as a traveling exhibit, where it traveled to places such as the North Carolina Transportation Museum, the Strasburg Rail Road, and the Virginia Scenic Railway.
+From 2013 to 2015, the VMT restored No. 611 at a cost of $3.5 million covered by nearly 3,000 donors from 19 countries.
+The VMT has since operated the locomotive as a traveling exhibit, sending it to the North Carolina Transportation Museum, the Strasburg Rail Road, and the Virginia Scenic Railway.